-- Only one Planning Section Chief for each operational period. - Reports to the EOC Director. - Oversees all incident-related data gathering and analysis regarding operations and resources. - Develops alternatives for tactical operations. - Conducts planning meetings. - Prepares the Incident Action Plan (IAP)for each operational period.

-- Generally, comes from the jurisdiction with primary incident responsibility. - May have one or more deputies from other participating organizations. - Expands the Planning Section into branches as necessary to maintain span of control such as Resources Unit, Situation Unit, Documentation Unit.
+- Only one Planning Section Chief for each operational period. - Reports to the EOC Director. - Oversees all incident-related data gathering and analysis regarding operations and resources. - Develops alternatives for tactical operations. - Conducts planning meetings. - Prepares the Incident Action Plan (IAP) for each operational period. - Generally, comes from the jurisdiction with primary incident responsibility. - May have one or more deputies from other participating organizations. - Expands the Planning Section into branches as necessary to maintain span of control such as Resources Unit, Situation Unit, Documentation Unit.

-Information

-The "Information Unit" is responsible for monitoring communications both internal and external for the EOC as well as working directly with the Director to monitor and drive priority issues.
+Information - The "Information" Unit is responsible for monitoring communications both internal and external for the EOC as well as working directly with the Director to monitor and drive priority issues.

-- Owns priority issues through to completion, drives resolution and regularly updates the EOC Director on their progress. - Becomes the primary answering point for general phone calls coming into the EOC until a JIC is established. - Monitors social media and the internet for applicable information. - Interfaces and supports the Situation Unit (SIT).
+- Owns Priority Issues through to completion, drives resolution and regularly updates the EOC Director on their progress. - Becomes the primary answering point for general phone calls coming into the EOC. - Monitors Social Media and the Internet for applicable information. - Interfaces and supports SIT, provides updates to SIT on applicable radio, phone and internet traffic.

-Situation

-The "Situation Unit" (SIT) is responsible for maintaining situational awareness/incident intelligence for the EOC.
+Situation Unit - The "Situation Unit" (SIT) is responsible for maintaining situational awareness/incident intelligence for the EOC.

-- Works with the Director to set an update/briefing schedule. - Collects incident intelligence by conducting regular EOC updates/briefings where each EOC staff member updates the SIT Representative with the most recent information. - Compiles intelligence, displaying the most relevant information in a Situation Board in the EOC. - Maintains paper or electronic trail of changes and updates, to include WEBEOC. - Directly informs appropriate EOC staff of important developments impacting them.
+- Works with the Director to set update/briefing schedule. - Collects incident intelligence by conducting regular EOC updates/briefings where each EOC staff member updates the SIT Representative with the most recent information. - Compiles intelligence, displaying the most relevant information in a Situation Board in the EOC. - Maintains paper or electronic trail of changes and updates, to include WEBEOC. - Directly informs appropriate EOC staff of important developments impacting them.

-Expeditor

-The "Expeditor" is responsible for the core functions and administrative support of the EOC during EOC activation.
+Expeditor - The "Expeditor" is responsible for the core functions and administrative support of the EOC during EOC activation.